Patiala Babes

-Patiala Babes is an Indian Hindi-language drama television series that premeried on 27 November 2018 on Sony Entertainment Television.
-Produced by Rajita Sharma and Vivek Budakoti under the banner of Katha Kottage, it starred Paridhi Sharma, Ashnoor Kaur, Aniruddh Dave, Saurabh Raj Jain and Saisha Bajaj.
+Patiala Babes is an Indian Hindi-language drama television series directed by Faheim Inamdar Yusuf Ansari that premiered on 27 November 2018 on Sony Entertainment Television.
+Produced by Rajita Sharma and Vivek Budakoti under the banner of Katha Kottage.
 It abruptly ended on 27 March 2020 due to COVID-19.

 Seasons overview

 Plot

-Babita is a shy, innocent woman who is respected in her family.
-She lives with her in-laws and her 17-year-old daughter, Mini, who is brave and independent.
+Babita, a shy, innocent woman, lives with her in-laws and her 17-year-old, fearless daughter, Mini.
 Babita's husband, Ashok Khurana returns to India after 17 years.
 He cheats on Babita with his business partner, Meeta.
-Babita breaks down and leaves the house with Mini.
-Mini helps Babita to divorce Ashok and teaches her to become independent and self-reliant.
+Heartbroken, Babita leaves the house with Mini, who helps her to divorce Ashok and become independent and self-reliant.
+Their landlord, Inspector Hanuman Singh motivates them.

-Babita opens a catering service, Patiala Babes with Mini's help.
-Soon, she becomes successful.
-Now, Meeta who is pregnant with Ashok's child, suffers from Ashok's rude behavior towards her.
-Mini and Babita help Meeta to become independent.
-Ashok realizes his mistake and apologizes to them and returns to London with Meeta.
+Babita open a catering service, Patiala Babes, which becomes successful.
+Ashok misbehaves with pregnant Meeta and Mini and Babita stand by her.
+Soon, He repents for his actions and moves to London with Meeta.
+Hanuman falls for Babita and they get married.

-Babita's landlord, Hanuman Singh realizes that he has feelings for Babita.
-Babita also feels the same.
-Mini finds this and plans a huge wedding with her friends and grandparents.
-Hanuman and Babita marry.
 After wedding, Babita turns into a busy wife and ignores the catering service and Mini.
 Mini is shocked by her behavior and takes care of catering.

-Ashok sends a letter to Mini which kept hidden by Hanuman.
-Mini finds the letter and Babita burns it before Mini can read.
-She sells the catering service to an arrogant agent, Khatri much to Mini's dismay.
-Mini applies for a cinematography course and wins a scholarship for it.
+Babita burns Ashok's letter, which was sent to Mini and sells the catering service to an arrogant agent, Khatri, much to Mini's dismay.
+Mini decides to purse her dream to become a photographer and wins a scholarship for a cinematography course.
 She prepares to travel to Australia, shocking Babita and Hanuman.
-Hanuman's neighbour, Naeem Bi advises them to not to interfere in Mini's future.
 Mini moves abroad after which Babita realizes her mistake.
 She finds Mini's letter and misses her.